Books of Magick: Life During Wartime: The Beginning of the End

 The series starts fifteen months into the war between the Born and the Coalition.

 On the real world John Constantine finds himself in charge of the besieged city of Kraków.
 The forces inside are surrounded by the soldiers of the Born under the command of a monstrous Faerie known as The Cherish, and the food stores ran out seven months previously.
 In Jerusalem Zatanna searches for a way to obtain the three keys that will give her access to the Books of Magick.
 Her hope is that the books will allow Tim Hunter to regain all of his memories when he comes back from his exile.

 Things get worse for the Coalition when an apparition of the Hunter appears worldwide.
 Seeing this the Coalition launches its naval fleet from Reykjavík to attack England (known as Albion on this world) despite the misgiving of Lord Midian.
 This turns out to be a disastrous move when the fleet is destroyed by giant wood golems guarding the landing beaches.
 In Kraków things get much worse when the forces surrounding the city begin launching deadly cluster spells.
 On top of all of this Zatanna is captured in Jerusalem and tortured.
 The pain of this last event is lessened when Zatanna escapes taking the three keys to the Books of Magick with her.
 The apparition also allows the Faerie Queen to discover Tim's location.
 She sends her agents, the Micturides to get him.

 On Hunter's World, Tim meets his girlfriend Molly at the train station.
 Later they meet with their friends Cat and Dog who give Tim a book named The Books of Magick.
 After looking through it he collapses and sees a vision of the real world.
 While in the middle of this vision he inadvertently causes the apparition that appeared there.

 This event causes Brewster to make his presence known.
 He introduces himself a few days later and enters Tim's circle of friends.
 Brewster begins to take actions that are designed to force Tim to use his powers and to remember magic again.

 Strange things begin to happen around Tim at this point.
-These culminate when Cat collapses one day.
+These culminate when Cat gets hit in the head by a broken stone.
 Her eyes turn solid red and insects begin to exit her mouth.
 Tim drives to the oceanside and submerges her and himself in the water.
 The magic he uses in this location allows him to save her.
 While this is going on The Micturides arrive and are confronted by Brewster.